 Why Penetration Testing Matters

 The phrase “knowledge is power” couldn’t be more true when it comes to cybersecurity.
-There were 2,013 confirmed data breaches, states Verizon’s “2019 Data Breach Investigations Report.”
-Those figures demonstrate the importance of having a solid security plan in place and a penetration test is part of that by detecting security gaps, loopholes, and locating the weakest link in your network.
+There were 2,013 confirmed data breaches in 2019, states Verizon’s “2019 Data Breach Investigations Report.”
+Those figures demonstrate the importance of having a solid security plan in place, and a penetration test is part of that by detecting security gaps, loopholes, and locating the weakest link in your network.

 Overlooking this step could have devastating consequences for a business.
 The average total cost of a data breach was $3.92 million, according to IBM's “2019 Cost of a Data Breach Report.”
 Being proactive and assessing your company’s network regularly is one way to stay ahead of the hackers.